-Drug means a controlled substance as defined in Section 102 of the Controlled Substances Act (21 U.S.C.
+Drug is defined by HUD as a controlled substance as defined in Section 102 of the Controlled Substances Act (21 U.S.C.
 802).

 Drug-related criminal activity is defined by HUD as the illegal manufacture, sale, distribution, or use of a drug, or the possession of a drug with intent to manufacture, sell, distribute or use the drug.